fhdsl/AI_for_Efficient_Programming/docs/05-annotation.md

 You are correct that the tidyverse functions are designed to work with data frames and not matrices.
 Here's a modified version of your code that converts the matrix to a data frame and uses tidyverse functions:
 ```

 The lesson here is that the output of chatGPT still needs to be vetted by the person asking for it.
-It is a great idea to continue to have AI's work on something if it isn't quite what you are asking for, however, at the end of the day it is you, the human, who has to vet the output.
+It is a great idea to continue to have AIs work on something if it isn't quite what you are asking for, however, at the end of the day it is you, the human, who has to vet the output.

 ### Sometimes it has trouble with file types if given a URL